ncgl-git/suffuse-log/README.md

 suffuse_log is a python library that specializes in ansi-formatting of log messages.
 It targets local scripts that want to output colored logs to a command line terminal.

-**If you are leveraging logging plugins like Splunk, I don't recommend you use this.**

 However, If you have CLI's that you want to make more engaging, pretty, or additionally communicate their meaning with color, then this is the library for you.